Redmi Note 7 Pro Leaked Renders Show 3 Colour Options

 Redmi Note 7 Pro press renders have surfaced online just days ahead of its formal launch.
 The leaked press renders shows the upcoming Redmi phone in three different colour options.
 Separately, a TENAA listing of the Redmi Note 7 Pro has emerged on the Web.
-Redmi President Lu Weibing last week confirmed the China launch of the Redmi Note 7 Pro.
+Redmi General Manager Lu Weibing last week confirmed the China launch of the Redmi Note 7 Pro.
 The executive, without revealing any specific date, highlighted that the new model will reach China sometime this week.
 It is speculated that the Redmi Note 7 Pro will also launch in India alongside the Redmi Note 7 on February 28.
+To recall, Redmi Note 7 was originally introduced in China last month.

 Tipster Ishan Agarwal has leaked the press renders of the Redmi Note 7 Pro.
 The leaked renders are reportedly pertaining to the Indian variant of the Redmi Note 7 Pro and suggest that at least three colour options of the Redmi Note 7 Pro will debut, including Black, Gradient Blue, and Gradient Red.
 However, the design of the new model is quite similar to the original Redmi Note 7 that was launched last month.